chef/automate/components/automate-chef-io/content/docs/iam-v2-overview.md

 <!-- I do not like saying "user interface" because technically that includes the command line, too.
 But I can live with it if you think that is the lesser of two evils. -->
 IAM v2 introduces partial policy management from within Chef Automate in your browser.
+Chef Automate's **Settings** tab has a new _Access Management_ heading on the left panel, with new pages for both _Policies_ and _Roles_.

 ![](/images/docs/admin-policies.png)

-Chef Automate's **Settings** tab has a new _Access Management_ heading on the left panel, with new pages for both _Policies_ and _Roles_.
-Here, you'll see all of the policies and roles listed out on their respective pages, and an indication of their types, Chef-managed or custom.
+Here, you'll see all of the policies and roles listed on their respective pages and an indication of their types, Chef-managed or custom.

 ![](/images/docs/admin-policies-administrator-access.png)

 Select a policy or role to open its definition.
-For policies, use the **Members** tab to manage the membership of the policy, right from the browser.
+For policies, use the **Members** tab to manage the membership of the policy right from the browser.

 ![](/images/docs/admin-roles-chef-managed-owner-role.png)